oracle/node-oracledb/doc/api.md

 DbObject      | Named type or collection       | A string with the name of the Oracle Database object or collection, or a [DbObject](#dbobjectclass) | This combination is supported from node-oracledb 4.0 |

-When binding LONG, LONG RAW, CLOB, NCLOB, and BLOB database types using string or buffer bind types, then data is limited to a maxium size of 1 GB.
+When binding LONG, LONG RAW, CLOB, NCLOB, and BLOB database types using string or buffer bind types, then data is limited to a maximum size of 1 GB.

 Binding Oracle Database INTERVAL types or BFILE not supported.